Elliot2718/drippy/src/broker/README.md

-# Raspberry Pi Zero 2 W MQTT Broker Setup
+# Raspberry Pi Zero 2 W MQTT Broker and Service Setup

-This guide walks you through setting up a secure MQTT broker using Mosquitto on a Raspberry Pi Zero 2 W, and connecting a Pico device that publishes sensor data to the broker.
+This guide walks you through setting up a secure MQTT broker using Mosquitto on a Raspberry Pi Zero 2 W, connecting a Pico device that publishes sensor data to the broker, and creating a systemd service to automatically start the broker and a logging script at boot.

 ---